shirocodes/shirocodes/README.md

 # 👋 Hi, I’m Wanjiru

-I'm a Full Stack Developer on a mission to merge tech and impact — currently building a cervical cancer predictive tool because saving lives with code is my kind of party.
+I'm a Full Stack Developer on a mission to merge tech and impact — currently building a cervical cancer predictive tool.
 I used to wrangle project timelines with sticky notes and Gantt charts — now I wrestle Python until it gives me answers.
 Agile by nature, inspired by adventurous biking and open roads — let's build software that's bold, brilliant, and maybe a little bit magical. 🚴🏽‍♀️✨